Test Your Knowledge with This A to Z Guide of Cooking Terms and Definitions

-Milk chocolate is at least 10-percent pure chocolate with added cocoa butter, sugar, and milk solids.
+- Milk chocolate is at least 10% pure chocolate with added cocoa butter, sugar, and milk solids.

-Semisweet and bittersweet chocolate can be used interchangeably.
-They contain at least 35-percent pure chocolate with added cocoa butter and sugar.
+- Semisweet and bittersweet chocolate can be used interchangeably.
+They contain at least 35% pure chocolate with added cocoa butter and sugar.

-Sweet chocolate is dark chocolate that contains at least 15-percent pure chocolate with extra cocoa butter and sugar.
+- Sweet chocolate is dark chocolate that contains at least 15% pure chocolate with extra cocoa butter and sugar.

-A spicy pork sausage used in Mexican and Spanish cuisine.
-Spanish chorizo is made with smoked pork, and Mexican chorizo is made with fresh pork.
+Chorizo is a spicy pork sausage used in Mexican and Spanish cuisines.
+Spanish chorizo is made with smoked pork; Mexican chorizo is made with fresh pork.

-A condiment often used in Indian cuisine that's made of chopped fruit (mango is a classic), vegetables, and spices enlivened by hot peppers, fresh ginger, or vinegar.
+A condiment often used in Indian cuisine that's made from chopped fruit (mango is a classic), vegetables, and spices enlivened by hot peppers, fresh ginger, or vinegar.

 Sometimes called drawn butter, clarified butter is best known as a dipping sauce for seafood.
 It is butter that has had the milk solids removed.
 Because clarified butter can be heated to high temperatures without burning, it's also used for quickly browning meats.
 To clarify butter, melt the butter over low heat in a heavy saucepan without stirring.
 Skim off foam, if necessary.
 You will see a clear, oily layer on top of a milky layer.
 Slowly pour the clear liquid into a dish, leaving the milky layer in the pan.
 The clear liquid is the clarified butter; discard the milky liquid.
 Store clarified butter in the refrigerator up to 1 month.

 To evenly cover food with crumbs, flour, or a batter.
-Often done to meat, fish, and poultry before cooking.
+Meat, fish, and poultry are often coated before cooking.

 Liquids at room temperature made from vegetables, nuts, or seeds.
-Common types for general cooking include corn, soybean, canola, sunflower, safflower, peanut, and olive.
 For baking, cooking oils cannot be used interchangeably with solid fats because they do not hold air when beaten.

 A granular pasta popular in North Africa that's made from semolina.
 Look for it in the rice and pasta section of supermarkets.